Housing Reviews 2014: Woodbridge

 - Stores and restaurants: MoWi, M2M, Vine, Ollie’s, Pinnacle

 - AC/Heating: No A/C, yes heat.
-Sometimes the heat is spotty which you can only really feel if you have windows that face the street, particularly Riverside.
-They’re usually really quick about responding to maintenance requests for that sort of thing, or anything really.
+The heat gets spotty, which you can really feel if you have windows that face the street, particularly Riverside.
+Also, beware the Riverside wind tunnel.

 - Kitchen/Lounge: Kitchen in every double, layouts vary in kitchen size/location.
-Lounges tend to be small but functional.
-There is technically also a lounge in the basement next to the satellite gym, but residents don’t really use it.
+Lounges tend to be small but functional, though most students use the lounge as a second bedroom.

-- Gym: Two treadmills and two arctrainers in the basement.
+- Gym: Treadmills and arctrainers on the first floor.

 - Intra-transportation: Slow elevators with swinging door.
 Old school!